There are multiple factors which can affect the performance of your migration.

 - Are there any bottlenecks on your servers?
 This can be assessed by looking at CPU, the number of cores, memory, and queue lengths on the Disk.

 - Should you be using the Server Extension?
 Installing the Server Extension on your WFE server can add speed and additional functionality when performing your migration.
-This component not needed when migrating to Office 365, which uses Azure Import.
+This component is not needed when migrating to Office 365, which uses Azure Import.

 Check the Active Directory